Privacy FAQs for people with claims and their representatives

 How do I request a copy of my claim file or my client’s claim file?

-If you are considering objecting to a WSIB decision that denies you benefits, contact the person who made the decision to discuss your concerns.
+If you're considering objecting to a WSIB decision, contact the person who made the decision to discuss your concerns first.

-Representatives of people with claims can request a copy of their client’s claim file by sending us a request in writing, along with a completed Direction of Authorization form (PDF)
+Representatives can request a copy of their client’s claim file by sending us a request in writing, along with a completed

 Receiving the claim file